synthgenetix/convergence/docs/home/CONTRIBUTIONS.md

 - **Email**: contact.adityapatange@gmail.com for direct communication.
   Reach out for partnership opportunities, security concerns, or private discussions.

-## Remember
+## 🔥 Remember

 > "The best features come from weekend tinkering sessions!"

 Every contribution, no matter how small, makes Convergence better.
 Whether it's fixing a typo, adding a feature, or sharing the project - you're part of something special.
+Your work helps developers around the world create amazing audio experiences.

-Happy coding! 🚀
+Happy coding! 🚀.